-Customary courts hear many civil and petty criminal cases in rural areas.
 The law delineates the offenses the customary system may handle.
+Customary courts may hear many civil and petty criminal cases in rural areas.
 Customary courts deal with infractions of local customary law by members of the same ethnic group.
 The law defines the role, duties, and powers of traditional leaders and states customary law inconsistent with the constitution is invalid.
-Cases resolved in customary courts were sometimes tried a second time in civil courts.
+Cases resolved in customary courts were sometimes tried a second time in civil or criminal courts.